jerwintuchi/virtual-pet/README.md

 # virtual-pet
-A virtual pet for desktop to keep you happy! :)
+A virtual pet for desktop to keep you happy! :) </br>
+contact me on discord kon#4854 if you want the .exe file
 ## Demo
 ![Wiggie Demo](https://github.com/jerwintuchi/virtual-pet/blob/main/images/wiggie-demo.gif)
 ## Resources